iesahin/xvc/book/src/ref/xvc-file-copy.md

 ```

-Later, you can recheck them.
+Later, you can recheck them to the workspace.

 ```console
 $ xvc file recheck data7.txt